 1. Cholesterol

-Although the calories in tallow come from fat, there is only 13 mg of cholesterol in a tablespoon of mutton tallow.
+Although the calories in tallow come from fat, there are only 13 mg of cholesterol in a tablespoon of mutton tallow.

 2. Vitamin D